A Disease of Affluence

 A mean and slavish people

 The narrative that hardship makes people tribal, and nativist, and mean, and vindictive—that toleration is only possible in a society of pure affluence—reflects a dark view of human nature.
 If that is true, then socialism, or even a progressive liberalism, isn’t.
 Those things aren’t compatible.
-It’s also a much more condescending view than whatever is ascribing to sneering affluent liberals by those who hold it.
+It’s also a much more condescending view than whatever is ascribed to sneering affluent liberals by those who hold it.

 But it isn’t true.
 The core of the MAGA base isn’t people who can’t afford enough $2 packs of pasta and $3 jars of tomato sauce to feed their children.
 I’m not saying that person doesn’t exist, but statistically they’re not representative.
 MAGA is someone who earns $70,000 a year and is angry that their overpriced Waitrose shop costs a bit more.
 MAGA is someone who is angry that they might have to shift from buying their goods at a middle-class-coded supermarket to the cheaper, working-class-coded supermarket.